leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 ## Would I choose Play for my next project ##

-The short answer is classical _it depends_ ;) In case my next project is Json services oriented or requires client rich interaction, or could be fitted in small web-application or micro-service categories - most definitely yes.
+The short answer is classical _it depends_ ;) In case my next project is Json service, or requires client rich interaction, or could be fitted in micro-service category - most definitely yes.
 There are even crazy enough people to [develop advanced online bank system using Play1 Framework] [23].

-I am concerned about Play compatibility, poor documentation and lack of developer resources.
-If we are talking about Online Bank system - Play Framework would not be either my first choice, nor second one.
-But I am Ok to recommend Play to develop small replace-able business non-critical application, or micro-service, or set of Akka actors or whatever popular now, small, simple and requires high-throughput and low-latency.
+I am concerned about Play compatibility, poor documentation and lack of available developer resources.
+For the sake of example, let take the same Online Bank system - Play Framework would not be either my first choice, nor second one.
+But I am Ok to recommend Play to develop small replace-able non-critical application /  micro-service / set of Akka actors or whatever small and requiring high-throughput and low-latency.

 ## Other frameworks in my consideration list